freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 __Inserting Zipper in Waistband__
 - If inserting a zipper into the waistband now is the time to do so, attach the zipper from the waistband fold line down.
 Or from seam-line down for curved waistband.
-- _Slipstich_ or _Whipstitch_ the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
+- _Slipstitch_ or _Whipstitch_ the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
 - Press under overhangs.
 - Press the waistband _wrong sides together_ along fold-line.
 Or along seam-line for curved waistband.
-- Slipstich_ or _Whipstitch_ the overhang edges to the zipper.
+- Slipstitch_ or _Whipstitch_ the overhang edges to the zipper.
-- _Egdestitch_ the waistband in place.
+- _Edgestitch_ the waistband in place.
-- Alternatively, _Slipstich_ or _Whipstitch_ the waistband in place on the inside.
+- Alternatively, _Slipstitch_ or _Whipstitch_ the waistband in place on the inside.

 __Other closures__
 - Press the waistband _good sides together_ along fold-line.
 Or along seam-line for curved waistband.